 This Final Oregon DQP Project Report is submitted as the result of a decision to terminate the project at the end of the second year of the three-year grant.
-This decision is based on a number of factors described in this report.
-However, the most important goal of this project was to bring faculty, administrators and students together to increase the understanding of learning outcomes in Oregon and improve the alignment and assessment of those outcomes.
-Certainly many aspects of this goal were achieved, and the work on this project positions Oregon to increase alignment of outcomes in the future.
+This decision is based on a number of factors.
+Since the onset of the grant in 2012, the project experienced a significant loss of key leadership.
+Membership on the core team and several DQP institution leads changed during the first year of the project.
+Moreover, twelve of the twenty-four institutions experienced leadership changes that directly impacted the DQP project at their respective institutions.